beaubaby/KubeOps-ACA/HW-1/Palindrome-Checker.md

 5. Define function to reverse character for flip the word together and compare the word length should be the same and all character matching after reverse

 Set `if/else` method to check;
-- if it’s Palindrome, all character will be matching and return value = `true`
+- if it’s Palindrom, all character will be matching and return value = `true`
 - If not like that, it will be return value = `false`